microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.CropAndResize"></a><a name="com.microsoft.cropandresize">**com.microsoft.CropAndResize**</a>

-  Extracts crops from the input image tensor and resizes them using bilinear sampling or nearest neighbor sampling
-          (possibly with aspect ratio change) to a common output size specified by crop_height and crop_width.
-          Returns a tensor with crops from the input image at positions defined at the bounding box locations in boxes.
-          The cropped boxes are all resized (with bilinear or nearest neighbor interpolation) to a fixed size = [crop_height, crop_width].
-The result is a 4-D tensor [num_boxes, crop_height, crop_width, depth].
-          The resizing is corner aligned.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.